Latest posts by Felipe Fonseca (see all)

 - We introduce to you the new Orioly Channel Manager - April 2, 2019

-If you are a tour operator and are not thinking about improving tourist loyalty, you should start thinking now.
+If you are a tour operator and you are not thinking about improving tourist loyalty, you should start thinking about that now.

 “Don’t let your clients be your customers.
 Make them become your fans!”

-A few years ago I heard this powerful quote.
-Bruce Dickinson (Iron Maiden singer, entrepreneur, pilot, and more) was having a keynote speech at one business conference and this phrase reminded me how important is to look after your customer, in travel terms, work the tourist loyalty.
+A few years ago I heard this powerful quote by Bruce Dickinson (Iron Maiden singer, entrepreneur, pilot, and more).
+He was making a keynote speech at a business conference and that phrase reminded me of how important it was to look after your customer.
+In travel terms, the importance of working tourist loyalty.

-Improve tourist loyalty until he becomes a fan is not an easy task.
-If successful, your company can take long term benefit out of it.
+Improving a tourist’s loyalty until he or she becomes a fan is not an easy task.
+If successful, your company can benefit from it on a long term basis.
 A fan can promote your brand better than any marketing campaign, saving you a lot of money.

-The challenge is that travelers go for a trip too infrequently to become loyal to one specific aggregator of experiences.
-But still, tour suppliers and DMOs can work together to give them an experience so memorable that they will return in the next season.
+The challenge is that travelers go on trips too infrequently to become loyal to one specific aggregator of experiences.
+But still, tour suppliers and DMOs can work together to give them an experience so memorable that they will return the following season.

-To face that, I will give you a hand.
-Here you go a few tips about how to improve tourist loyalty and make them become fans of your brand:
+In order to face that, I will give you a hand.
+Here go a few tips about how to improve tourist loyalty and make them become fans of your brand: